Skip to content

 Common Bus System

 A common bus in a basic computer provides a common path between its various units.
-A 16-b common bus is already shown in this article – Common bus system in computer architecture. bus structure consists of a set of common lines, one for each bit of a register, through which binary information is transferred one at a time.
-Control signals generated by the control unit, determine which register is selected by the bus during each particular register transfer.
+A 16-b common bus is already shown in this article – Common bus system in computer architecture.
+The bus structure consists of a set of common lines, one for each bit of a register, through which binary information is transferred one bit at a time.
+Control signals generated by the control unit determine which register is selected by the bus during each particular register transfer.

 Computer System Architecture engineering subjects Computer System Architectureengineering subjects